The Architecture of the Legend of Zelda

 All forms remade, all evils fade.

-74) When the third erupts in faded light,
+56) When the third erupts in faded light,

-The lands and the people will know suffering.
+The land and people will know doom.

 One by shadow, begun in slavery;